jluebbe/rauc/docs/faq.rst

 This way, we don't actually need to copy any data and can perform any preparation of the contents without affecting the input directory.

+For simplicity, we abort on anything in the input directory which is not a regular file, directory or a simple local symlink (containing no slashes).
 If the input directory contains regular (non-hidden) subdirectories, the subdirectory hierarchy will be mirrored into the bundle.
-Hidden directories (i.e., directories whose name starts with a '.') are reserved vor RAUC's internal use and we abort if any such directory is found.
-For simplicity, we also abort if a directory contains anything which is not a regular file or a simple local symlink (containing no slashes).
+Hidden subdirectories (i.e., whose name starts with a '.') at the root of the bundle are reserved for RAUC's internal use and we abort if any such directory is found.
 In that case, one of the following errors will be shown:

   * ``Failed to create bundle: absolute symlinks are not supported as bundle contents (a_symlink)``
   * ``Failed to create bundle: symlinks containing slashes are not supported as bundle contents (a_symlink)``
-  * ``Failed to create bundle: hidden directories are not supported as bundle contents (.a_hidden_directory)``
+  * ``Failed to create bundle: hidden directories are not supported as top-level bundle contents (.a_hidden_directory)``
   * ``Failed to create bundle: only regular files are supported as bundle contents (a_fifo)``

 If someone relies on the old undocumented behavior of including directories and